-Revenue was \$0.7 million for the three months ended March 31, 2024, which is comprised of partial recognition of the \$15.0 million upfront payment received in April 2022 upon the execution of the Collaboration Agreement with Jazz, costs incurred for research services to be reimbursed by Jazz, and revenue related to the achievement of certain variable consideration components.
-Comparatively, we recognized \$4.5 million in collaboration revenue during the three months ended March 31, 2023.
-This \$3.7 million decrease in collaboration revenue is primarily driven by a higher volume of development activity during the three months ended March 31, 2023 in preparation of IND submission of JZP898.
+Revenue was \$1.1 million for the three months ended June 30, 2024, which is comprised of partial recognition of the \$15.0 million upfront payment received in April 2022 upon the execution of the Collaboration Agreement with Jazz, costs incurred for research services to be reimbursed by Jazz, and revenue related to the achievement of certain variable consideration components.
+In June 2024, we executed the Transfer Agreement to assign our rights in a development agreement with a contract manufacturer of JZP898 to Jazz.
+The execution of the Transfer Agreement was the last material performance obligations under the Collaboration Agreement.
+As of the execution of the Transfer Agreement, we no longer have any material performance obligations under the Collaboration Agreement.
+As a result, during the three months ended June 30, 2024, all remaining deferred revenue related to the Collaboration Agreement has been recognized.
+Comparatively, we recognized \$8.1 million in collaboration revenue during the three months ended June 30, 2023.
+This \$6.9 million decrease in collaboration revenue is primarily driven by a higher volume of development activity during the three months ended June 30, 2023 in preparation of IND submission of JZP898.